 Testing realities: gummy matrices can complicate analytics

 Potency testing sounds straightforward until you’re dealing with a sticky matrix loaded with flavors, colors, and sugars or polyols.
-Sample preparation and extraction can be more complicated than teams expect, which is why it’s important that the testing approach is fit-for-purpose for gummies, not borrowed from tablets or capsules.
+Sample preparation and extraction can be more complicated than teams expect, which is why testing approaches should be fit-for-purpose for gummies, not borrowed from tablets or capsules.

 A strong QC approach typically looks beyond potency alone and considers a broader set of release and stability checks tied to product risk and specifications.